The science of chocolate

 (plain) chocolate is made with at least 70 per cent cacao liquor and

-butter, while milk chocolate is made with only 50 per cent.
+butter, while milk chocolate is made with only 40 per cent or so.
 White

-chocolate is make from cocoa butter without added cocoa liquor.
+chocolate is made from at least 20 per cent cocoa butter without added cacao liquor.

 Why do people like chocolate so much?